Things to know before you go

-Upon receipt of your Student Planning Document and copy of your passport, we’ll send your general information to our partner institution (name, course of study, etc.) for consideration.
+Upon receipt of your Student Planning Document and copy of your passport, we’ll send your general information to your chosen host institution (name, course of study, etc.) for consideration.
 The partner institution will then assess this information and respond with either a rejection or a provisional acceptance.
 If your nomination is rejected, you will not be invited to send through an application.

-If you are provisionally accepted, you will be asked to send your application with any further details the partner institution requires.
+If you are provisionally accepted by your chosen institution, you will be asked to send them your application with any further details they might require.
 Your application at this stage may still be rejected for several reasons, such as there’s no spaces left on your chosen course.
 If you are accepted, you will be provided with an acceptance letter and information on the next steps.

 Some of our host countries will also require you to provide evidence that you are able to support yourself financially throughout your stay.
 Once you have completed this stage, you’ll be sent a document that you’ll need when applying for a visa.